Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 How do I cash out with Masterworks?

-If you want to get out of your investment, like if your artwork isn’t selling or you’ve decided to configure your portfolio differently, Masterworks has your back with its Secondary Market option.
+If you want to get out of your investment, like if your artwork isn’t selling or you’ve decided to configure your portfolio differently, Masterworks has your back with the Secondary Market option.
+With access to the Secondary Market trading platform, investors can look to buy and sell artwork shares that they own with other Masterworks users, all without Masterworks’ involvement.

 Masterworks vs traditional investing

 Perhaps most similar to Masterworks is buying and selling NFTs on primary and secondary marketplaces.
-However, the Class A structure is distinct because it splits ownership up between multiple buyers.
-This kind of ownership structure is available within NFT smart contracts, but the ease of use with Masterworks is unique.
+However, the Class A structure is distinct because it splits investment up between multiple buyers.
+This kind of structure is available within NFT smart contracts, but the ease of use with Masterworks is unique.
 There’s no crypto wallet or advanced coding knowledge required to participate in the Masterworks secondary marketplace.
 And while buying and selling NFTs gives you freedom and flexibility, the Masterworks team takes care of showing your art and finding a buyer—meaning there’s less responsibility on you.

 Use Masterworks to diversify your portfolio when you have a solid foundation of passive funds making up the bulk.
 Alternative investments like artwork are a type of hedge that operates independently of the stock market.
 Consider Masterworks the icing on the cake, but make sure you have fully utilized retirement accounts such as IRAs and 401(k)s.